Leading or Letting Grow

 Defining concepts that involve both the natural world and the mind is challenging, because defining these concepts conventionally is a reduction and distortion of their complexity.
 Each concept's meaning cannot be fixed by a simple definition but must be understood in the context of a larger framework of knowledge.
 The difficulties of defining these concepts can lead to confusion and disagreements in fields such as education, where such concepts are essential but often not well defined.

 There is a tension between the educator's desire to shape the growth of a person and the imperative of individual self-growth.
 The formula "letting grow" has been used to bridge this tension.
-However, the specification of this formula can be vague and open to interpretation, leading to conflicting demands and accusations among different pedagogical parties.
+The specification of this formula can be vague and open to interpretation, leading to conflicting demands and accusations among different pedagogical parties.
 The call for individual self-growth is a rejection of the past and present cultural norms and an affirmation of the creative potential of future generations.

 There is a tendency to engage in semantic debates over the meaning of terms like "leadership" and "education" in the field of pedagogy.
 Such debates are ultimately unproductive because they obscure the fact that there is a unique form of questioning, thinking, and action that characterizes the work of educators, regardless of how these terms are defined.
 An overly broad definition of education could lead to confusion with the concept of leadership.
 It is important to recognize the practical implications of these terms in the work of educators, rather than simply engaging in abstract philosophical debates.